Kurento/kurento/source/features/security.rst

 * **Node applications**: Take a look at this page: `Painless Self Signed Certificates in node.js <https://git.coolaj86.com/coolaj86/ssl-root-cas.js/src/branch/master/Painless-Self-Signed-Certificates-in-node.js.md>`__.

-* **Browser JavaScript applications**: Some browsers require the user to accept a security warning before Secure WebSocket connections can be established.
+* **Browser JavaScript applications**: Similar to what happens with self-signed certificates used for HTTPS, browsers also require the user to accept a security warning before Secure WebSocket connections can be established.
 This is done by directly opening the KMS WebSocket URL: https://KMS_HOST:8433/kurento

-  As of this writing, Firefox 75.0 requires doing this, while Chrome 81.0 doesn't require it.